nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ## Dashboard Commands
 These are commands used on the dashboard layer, when no modules have been selected.
 Commands here deal with the creation of modules, as well as accessing modules.

+&nbsp;

 ### Listing all dashboard commands : _help_

 Lists out all commands that are available from the dashboard layer.
-Includes format and description for each command.
+Includes the format and description for each command.

 **Format:**<br>
 `help`

+&nbsp;

 ### Exiting the program : _exit_